jdyelle/jdyelle.github.io/Tutorials/BikeDataViz/Dashboard.md

 ![Completed Dashboard](Screenshots/Dash02.png)

-I'm going to save mine now, before I start tinkering with it.
+Let's save our dashboard now, before we start tinkering with it.
 I'll give it the name "Bike for a day".
-A special note about the "Store time with dashboard" -- this is very useful when making a live dashboard, because you can specify a time interval like "Last 15 Minutes" and an auto-refresh period of "Every Minute", so it makes your dashboard near-realtime when it updates.
+A note about the "Store time with dashboard" -- this is very useful when making a live dashboard, because the time details can be included.
+It can store things such as "Last 15 Minutes" and an auto-refresh period of "Every Minute", so it makes the dashboard near-realtime when it updates.
 It's always a good habit to store the time with the dashboard, too, if you are going to be dealing with a lot of records.
 Kibana isn't going to render 80 million bike trips in one go, so restricting a dashboard on date and letting the user change it manually is helpful so that they don't lose confidence early.

 ![Completed Dashboard](Screenshots/Dash03.png)

-Once you save, the dashboard should refresh with the layout parts disabled, you can click "Edit" to get those back.
+Once we save, the dashboard should refresh with the layout parts disabled, you can click "Edit" to get those back.
 Now, let's get to the interactive part.
 On the "popular bikes" chart, click on one of the bikes that is up there.
 I'm going to click on my old favorite "34258".
-The map and the visualization panels should update to reflect the state of the new filter you just selected.
+The map and the visualization panels should update to reflect the state of the new filter that was just selected.

 ![Completed Dashboard](Screenshots/Dash04.png)

 There you go!
 An interactive dashboard with Kibana!
-You can click on a lot of elements to add filters -- let's say you wanted to see all biketrips by people born in 1987 that day, you can simply click the "1987" in the pie chart and remove the filter for the BikeID:
+There are a lot of clickable elements to add filters -- let's say we wanted to see all biketrips by people born in 1987 that day, we can simply click the "1987" in the pie chart and remove the filter for the BikeID:

 ![Completed Dashboard](Screenshots/Dash05.png)